-The event focused on educating the public about their responsibility in water conservation initiatives, raising awareness around the need to protect and conserve the country's water resources.
-World Water Day was celebrated on 22 March 2021.
+The National Water Week campaign is aimed at educating the public about their responsibility in water conservation initiatives, raising awareness around the need to protect and conserve the country's water resources.
+The DWS celebrated National Water Week from 20 to 26 March 2023 by urging everyone to use water sparingly to ensure Water For All.